1 Introduction

 -

-must be reported by email to Compliance (compliance@deribit.com), who will register it in the ‘Register of gifts & entertainment’.
+must be reported by email to Compliance (compliance-internal@deribit.com), who will register it in the ‘Gifts & Entertainment Register’.

 Invitations to sporting or artistic events (when paid for by third parties) must be approved by the responsible line manager, or, in case of receipt by a line manager, after approval from the CEO;